Between FRS‑Holland's start in August 1980 and 2020, some 20 presenters have been active on the station. Many of them have hosted the German Show.

 English & Dutch presenters

 Barry Stephens did the English Service & FRS Golden Show right from the beginning until July 1985.
 Mark Stafford & Tony Mitchell presented their FRS Shows between December 1987 and October 1996.
 American Al Muick participated in the DX programme in 1981.
 Many years later he joined the Voice of Peace crew as an engineer.
 Fred van Es was for a 3 year period the main man in the Musical Express.
 Fred started in August 1980 and his successor Bert van Leer continued that show between February 1984 and May 1987.
+Quite unique: Bert returned on FRSH after more than 28 (!) years in November 2015.
 Another Dutchman who was on FRS right from the beginning was Frankie Fanatic.
 Remember his Album Show which was last heard in April 1981.
 Gerd was a regular co‑presenter in the ILLS between February1985 and May 1991.
 And Perhaps almost forgotten is Steven Reath who did five stints in 2001 starting in March of that year and finishing 9 months later in December.
 He presented the FRS Golden Show.
 Dutch presenter Frank Carson did a total of 4 shows in 2003 & 2004.
 He started in Nov.
 2003 and only a year later in November 2004 his FRS career was ended.
 September 2002 saw the debute show of Paul Graham.
-He's has been doing irregular editions of the FRS Golden Show and the 1980s Show eversince and is still involved.
-November 15th 2009 saw Dave Scott's debute on FRSH.
+He's has done irregular editions of the FRS Golden Show and the 1980s Show.
+Paul remained active on FRS until Decermber 27th 2015.
+Paul started working on Radio Mi Amigo Int. and unfotunately they didn't allow him to work for any other SW station!
+December 15th 2009 saw Dave Scott's debute on FRSH.
 Dave is a SW veteran who ran the successful UK-based SW pirate Radio Apollo in the mid 80s.
 Dave continues on FRS presenting Radio Waves.
 Another SW veteran is Roger Davis who founded well known British SW free radio SW station Britain Radio Int. (which- like FRSH- began in 1980!).
 It was in December 2012 when Roger was asked to join the FRS ranks knowing that Paul Graham wasn’t always able to take part in a broadcast.
-Eversince Roger has presented the FRS Golden Show while Paul concentrated on 80s music in his 1980s Show.
-We may not forget to mention Brian who is in charge of FRS’ technical operations since 2009.
-He’s is a very dedicated engineer doing an excellent job!
+Eversince Roger frequently presented FRS Golden Shows while Paul concentrated on 80s music in his 1980s Show.
+Since 2019 Roger's involvement is minimal due to a lack of time.
+Nevertheless he's still part of the FRS team!
+In July 2019 Mike Taylor joined the FRS ranks replacing Roger Davis.
+Mike concentrates on 1980s music and is a very experieced radio presenter.
+His career already started in the early 1970s and many SW listeners do know him from his E.M.R. involvement.
+We may not forget to mention Brian who is in charge of FRS’ technical operations since October 2009.
+He’s is a very dedicated engineer doing an excellent job.
+We wouldn't miss him for the world!

 And then the die hards.....Peter Verbruggen never ever missed a single FRS broadcast.
 Joop ter Zee was involved right from the beginning with FRSH.
 He missed just 3 months in 1982 and stayed until his tragic death in June 2000.
 Joop was involved in many shows: the ILLS, the FRS Golden Show, FRS Magazine, the Short SW Parade and last but not least the famous Sounds Alternatives.
 Peter Verbruggen presented more than 175 editions of FRS Goes DX and was also involved in the ILLS (=the FRS Mailbox Show) and still hosts FRS’ Breakfast Show FRS Magazine.
 One person is left: the one & only Bobby Speed who's been involved in the technical part of the story since the very beginning until now.
 This was a potted history of FRS‑Holland’s team for the period August 1980‑ 2015.

-A total of 23 different names have been active for or on FRSH between 1980- 2015.
-Six of them are still active nowadays.
-These 23 names represent 20 different people.
+A total of 27 different names have been active for or on FRSH between 1980- 2020.
+Seven of them are still active nowadays: six presenters and one engineer.
+These 27 names represent 24 different people.
 Strange?
 The answer is no.... when you realize that Tony Mitchell and Mark Stafford are two names for one and the same person, that also applies to Barry Stephens ánd Steven Reath ánd Georg Strong and Mark Jones.